-A century ago, the world started with LVDC and yet, today LVDC is considered to be a highly disruptive technology.
+The world has started with LVDC and yet, today LVDC is considered to be a highly disruptive technology.

 The applications for LVDC are wide and varied and apply in every country in the world.
 They range from residential and business buildings, to data centres, hospitals, retail, transportation, lighting, agriculture or fish farming.
-In fact, it is hard to find an application where LVDC will not effectively replace AC in delivering electricity more efficiently to more people and businesses.
+In fact, it is hard to find an application, where LVDC will not effectively replace AC in delivering electricity more efficiently to more people and businesses.